 The district remains committed to communicating all elements of this reopening plan to students, parents and guardians, staff, and visitors.
 The plan is available to all stakeholders via the district website at www.mpcsny.org and will be updated throughout the school year, as necessary, in response to local circumstances.
-The link to the plan appears on the district's website homepage and the homepage for the Edenwald School and the plan appears on the district's website homepage and the homepage for the Edenwald School and the homepage and the homepage for the plan is accessible to all individuals in accordance with the Web Content Accessibility Guidelines (WCAG) 2.0 Level A/AA.
+The link to the plan appears on the district's website homepage and the homepage for the Edenwald School and the Mount Pleasant Cottage School.
+Every effort has been made to ensure that the plan is accessible to all individuals in accordance with the Web Content Accessibility Guidelines (WCAG) 2.0 Level A/AA.
 The plan can also be translated into other languages, via the G-Translate feature available on the district website.